codebykieran/stranded/README.md

 - Maps/location: Google Maps API or Mapbox for finding nearby barbers
 - Payments: Stripe or PayPal integration for in-app payments
 - Deployment: Docker for containerization, AWS/GCP/Azure for hosting

-## Testing

-the app should be testable both locally through localhost as well as on a live server, preferably using a service like Heroku.

-## Roadmap
-- MVP: User registration, profile management, basic appointment booking
-- v1.0: Calendar view, notifications, ratings/reviews, search/filter
-- v2.0: Real-time updates, payments, advanced analytics

 ## License
 MIT License